Azure/appservice-landing-zone-accelerator/README.md

 ## Enterprise-Scale Reference Implementation

 In this repo you will find reference implementations with supporting Infrastructure as Code templates.
 More reference implementations will be added as they become available.
-[User guide](/docs/README.md) goes into details on how to deploy each reference implementations to your subscription.

 ## Next Steps to implement the Azure App Service Landing Zone Accelerator
 > Reference implementations